Check out appoLearning.com, because your kids deserve the very best educational apps!

 says: Mixing the completely carnal with the highest of tech, menstruation apps bring some method to the madness that is the monthlies.
 If your Aunt Flo has come to town, or if you are a man who wants to know when the best week to book that trip to Cabo is, here are some apps that help track timing and symptoms of the period.

-Period Plus (Menstrual, Fertile, Ovulation, Calendar, Tracker, Affirmations & POPSUGAR for Women Cycle)
+Period Plus (Menstrual, Fertile, Ovulation, Calendar, Tracker, Affirmations & POPSUGAR for Deluxe Women Cycle Lite)

 I've never put a lot of time into tracking my period.
 I'm always the one shrugging my shoulders when doctors ask me when my last one was.
 But if I was going to take the time to track it, this is the app I'd do it with.
 Many of the apps here have the ability to track specific symptoms but I thought this one did it most intuitively, so if you're really into hacking your body and preempting breakouts and bloating this is a great way to do that.
 Although not focused on pregnancy, it easily shows your fertile and ovulating dates on a readable home screen.
 Almost all the apps in this vein have a security lock on them so you can keep the schedule of the red fairy on lock down from prying eyes.